-The Boston Children's Hospital Hydrocephalus Program treats children with all forms of hydrocephalus — an excess of cerebrospinal fluid inside or around the brain.
+The Boston Children's Hospital Hydrocephalus Program treats children, teens, and adults with all forms of hydrocephalus — an excess of cerebrospinal fluid in or around the brain.

 Why choose the Boston Children’s Hydrocephalus Program?

 Here at Boston Children’s, your child will be cared for by experts from several key disciplines, working together to develop the best possible treatment plan.
 Our team can address every aspect of your child’s care — from the initial diagnostic imaging to state-of-the-art treatment to long-term follow up and family support.